 It’s also possible to use your escrow account for some expenses and not others.
-Sometimes lenders require escrow for property taxes but not homeowners insurance.
+Sometimes, lenders require escrow for property taxes but not homeowners insurance.

 Escrow Process FAQs

-Below you can find some frequently asked questions to help you better understand escrow and the process.
+Below, you can find some frequently asked questions to help you better understand escrow and the process.

 What is an escrow balance?

-Your monthly payments are split into three parts: principal, interest and balance.
+Your monthly payments are split into three parts: principal, interest and escrow.
 Your escrow balance allows for the company that services your loan to take money out of your escrow balance to pay for taxes or insurance.

 What is an escrow agreement?

-An escrow agreement is the terms and conditions in a contract between the parties that are involved and the responsibilities they hold.
+An escrow agreement is the terms and conditions in a contract between the parties involved and the responsibilities they hold.
 The escrow agreement will usually involve an independent third party, referred to as an escrow agent.